gdha/mismas/README.md

 Date and timestamp automitically change per command executed, which is perfect in log files and for audit reasons.
 In the `/etc/profile` script add `ENV=/etc/shrc.hpux ; export ENV` to activate it the next time you login.

+## lan_monitoring.sh
+Script for HP-UX systems only to assist in LAN cable migration tasks.
+Script was used during migration of CISCO switches and with this script we were able to follow LAN status during the migration phase.